blaze/blaze/docs/source/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~

 Blaze supports simple computations like column selection and filtering
-with familiar Pandas getitem syntax.
+with familiar Pandas getitem or attribute syntax.

 .. doctest::